-After the installation is complete the server needs some content in order to work.
+After the installation is complete the server needs some content to work.
 Instead of deploying content the client tools can be used directly to develop content.
 The latter is not recommended though.

-9.1 Process Platform 6.2 R3 and later
+9.1 Process Platform X installation

 After version 6.2 R3 a new tool for handling content has been introduced.
 This tool is called Pex (Process Engine X) is a command line interface and handles the import, export and compile operations that are needed to work with content.